-I met Francesca of Roma Experience Tours at the Piazza del Popolo.
-The ‘square of the people’ was the gateway to Rome for many travelers arriving to Rome by foot from the North, West and East.
+I met Francesca my guide at the Piazza del Popolo.
+The ‘square of the people’ was the gateway to Rome for many travelers arriving in Rome by foot from the North, West and East.
 The first church the Catholics would visit when they entered Rome, was the Santa Maria del Popolo.
-With 2 works of Caravaggio in the back of the church this was a good start of the tour.
+With 2 works of Caravaggio in the back of the church. this was a good start to the tour.

 She literally shed some light on the paintings of Caravaggio in Rome.
 No seriously guys, she had a whole purse full of 1 euro coins to illuminate the paintings of Caravaggio in the churches!

 Most of the churches we visited, were among the darkest I’ve ever seen.
 You can visit the churches for free but they have small machines installed.
 For 1 euro, you can turn on the light for 2 to 5 minutes to really admire the paintings of Caravaggio (and many others).

 At the Cerasi Chapel, we saw 2 Caravaggio paintings.
 Shockingly dark, sinister and real.
 That is what my first impressions were.
 We see the crucifixion of Saint Peter and the Conversion of Saint Paul on the road to Damascus.
 Both not really light and bubbly topics, Caravaggio transports us to horrible actions in ancient times.